voxpupuli/puppet-fetchcrl/README.md

 Two custom facts are included.

 *certissuer* returns the issuer of a grid certificate located at /etc/grid-security/hostcert.pem if it exists.
-*trustedcas* returns a list of all the certificate authoriry subjects located at /etc/grid-security/*.pem
+*trustedca*  returns an array of all the certificate authoriry subjects located at /etc/grid-security/*.pem

 ### License
 ASL 2.0